-Fall is often the best time to focus on soil building.
+Fall is often the best time to focus on soil building and add compost to your garden.
 Before you put your garden tools away for the season, take some time to feed and fortify your garden.

 Top 3 reasons to compost in the fall

 Fall is typically the time when gardeners are harvesting final crops, removing annuals, pruning, and generally tidying up gardens and allotments.
 Fall gardens have fewer plants, clearer beds, and more exposed soil.
 This makes it a great time to easily dig in a few buckets (or more) of bokashi pre-compost.

 And with the soils still warm and soil life still fairly active, any compost added now will quickly assimilate into the soil.
 So, there is still plenty of time for the bokashi pre-compost to break down before winter and spring crops are added to your garden.

 2. Get a head start for next growing season

 Your garden soil has been working hard for you and your plants all season.
 Every time you harvest a carrot, pick some cut flowers, or remove unwanted weeds, you are removing nutrients and minerals from your garden.
 If these nutrients and minerals are not replaced then your soil will become depleted, less productive, and the life in your soil will decline.